McGyver105/nc-news-st/README.md

 # Northcoders News API

-This repository was originally created by Northcoders as an exercise in building a backend api server in preparation for the frontend work soon to commence.
+This repository was originally created by myself based on instructions and guidance from Northcoders as an exercise in building a backend api server in preparation for the frontend work soon to commence.
 The initial setting up of the express server, sql database, and data migrations was carried out alongside Nate Masters - another trainee on my course.

 Once the Express server was setup, the end points and testing was conducted by myself before being push up and hosted on heroku.